 Here are our animals!

 Our eye-catching Corn Snake.
-He's a bit wiggly, but is used to being handled by equally wiggly people!
-My son has presented this guy since he was 4 and is now pretty pro at 9.
+He's a bit wiggly but is used to being handled by equally wiggly people!
+My son has presented this guy since he was 4 and is now pretty pro at 10.

-Our sweet sand boa.
+Our sweet Sand Boa.
 He is our least intimidating snake since he is tiny, slow moving, and cow print.
-Best for adults and more mature children as he can be squished easily.
+Best for adults and more mature children for handling as he can be squished easily.

 Our Hermann's Tortoise.
 Ever see a tortoise version of a run?
 Just have a slice of strawberry or squash and you will!
 Also prone to wandering off.